Ceremony (Spooky Tooth and Pierre Henry album): History and critical reception

 The album takes the form of a mass.

-Despite the project being instigated by Gary Wright, the album is considered by him to have ended the band's career.
-The album is described by another as being "one of the great screw-ups in rock history".
-As Wright describes it, "...we did a project that wasn't our album.
+The project was instigated by Gary Wright of Spooky Tooth, who admired Henry's music.
+However, Wright also said the album effectively ended the band's career.
+Ceremony is also described being "one of the great screw-ups in rock history".
+As Wright described:

+"...we did a project that wasn't our album.
 It was with this French electronic music composer named Pierre Henry.
 We just told the label, 'You know this is his album, not our album.
-We'll play on it just like musicians.'
+We'll play on it just like [hired] musicians.'
 And then when the album was finished, they said, 'Oh no no — it's great.
 We're gonna release this as your next album.'
 We said, 'You can't do that.
 It doesn't have anything to do with the direction of Spooky Two and it will ruin our career.'
 And that's exactly what happened."

 Wright left the band following the release of the album.

-On the 2024 album Vultures 1 by American hip-hop superduo ¥$, "Jubilation" was sampled on the track "Problematic".
+On the 2024 album Vultures 1 by American hip-hop duo ¥$, "Jubilation" was sampled on the track "Problematic".